-Before you complete our online entry form, you will need to have a single PDF document prepared for each of your entries (maximum 10MB for each entry).
-This should contain all of the four steps below.
+Before completing the online entry form, you will need to have a single PDF document prepared for each of your entries (maximum 10MB for each entry).
+In order to impress our judges and create an entry worthy of success, make sure to cover all of the four steps listed below.

-In addition, if you are having difficulty deciding on the content, layout, and design of your entry, we recommend that you download the Transform Awards entry and information guide.
-This is a guide to help you decide what to include and how to shape your submission.
+Struggling to craft the content, layout, and design of your entry?
+Download the entry and information guide to help you decide what to include and how to shape your submission.

 - Details of the category you are entering into*